-We have audited the financial report of Mary MacKillop Today ("the Company"), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' Declaration.
+We have audited the financial report of Mary Mackillop Today ("the Company"), which comprises the statement of financial position as at 30 June 2024, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies, and the responsible entities' declaration.

-In our opinion the financial report of Mary MacKillop Today has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion the financial report of Mary Mackillop Today has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- a) Giving a true and fair view of the Company's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - b) Complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013; and - c) Complying with the Australian Council for International Development (ACFID) Code of Conduct.
+- a.
+Giving a true and fair view of the Company's financial position as of 30 June 2024 and of its financial performance for the year then ended; and - b.
+Complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.